u4yk/etest-config-reader/README.md

 # etest-config-reader
-Quick reader of config files
+Quick reader of config files.
+To see a demo of this, check the index.js file.